 In addition to recycling, Cal Poly composts.
 Every year, 230 tons of food scraps and coffee grounds are locally composted into nutrient-rich soil.
 We expect to divert even more waste in the future with our new Zero Waste stations that are part of the Zero Waste program.
 These waste receptacles are placed in our dining venues for students to sort their trash for composting, recycling and landfill.

 Recycling and composting are a big part of Campus Dining’s waste diversion program.
 However, we also reduce waste in other ways.
-For example, we eliminated plastic bags and Styrofoam completely and have begun to offer compostable cups and containers.
-At 805 Kitchen, our all-you-care-to-eat facility, we offer Eco-To-Go containers to freshman on the dining plan for them to re-use.
+For example, we provide freshmen a free refillable tumbler with their dining plan to keep thousands of single-use cups out of landfills.
+We eliminated plastic bags and Styrofoam completely from campus.
 We purchase paper products that have been certified by the Forest Stewardship Council to help reduce the environmental impact.
 In the last five years, we have worked directly with suppliers to turn 27 thousand gallons of recovered cooking oil into bio-diesel, soap or a supplement for animal feed.